Angel of the North

 Harlow Green east of Eighton has a name that comes from the Anglo-Saxon Hare-Law meaning grey hill.

 Birtley at the southern extremity of Gateshead Borough lies to the south of Low Fell and the Angel of the North.
 It is rather hemmed in sort of place being separated from Eighton and Harlow Green on the edge of Gateshead by the A69.
 On its eastern side it is even more cut off from Washington, in the City of Sunderland by the A1(M) even though it is only metres away.
-On its west side it is separated from the open countryside of the Team Valley around Ouston and Kibblesworth by the east coast main railway line.
-It’s best connection is with then neighbouring town of Chester-le-Street in County Durham to which it is continuously linked by housing.
+On its west side it is separated from the open countryside of the Team Valley around Ouston and Kibblesworth by the railway of the East Coast Main Line.
+Perhaps Birtley’s closest connection is with the neighbouring town of Chester-le-Street in County Durham to which it is continuously linked by housing.

 The name Birtley means ‘the bright clearing’ and it belonged to the Neville family from the 1300s to 1569 but had previously belonged to the De Birtleys who took their name from the village.